Oj-Anand/ECG_DeckBuilderTest/README.md

 ## Final Notes

 This was a 4-6 hour test executed in approximately 8 hours of focused work.
-Some polish items (cards lying flat on the table, refining the hand fan curve, a more elaborate focused-card UI) were deprioritized in favor of completing every functional requirement and demonstrating the architectural patterns the brief explicitly evaluates: separation of concerns, persistence layer abstraction, and animation sequencing.
+Some polish items (a more elaborate focused-card UI, deck card hover effects) were deprioritized in favor of completing every functional requirement and demonstrating the architectural patterns the brief explicitly evaluates: separation of concerns, persistence layer abstraction, and animation sequencing.

+## Post - Submission Refinements

+After the initial submission I returned to address 4 issues spotted during a quality pass.

+- **Multi-deck support** The viewer oriignally had no entry point back into the deck builder scene for returing users, allowing users to accumulate multiple decks under the same UUID.
+- **Focus mode event subscription** `DeckViewerController.DisplayDecks` was missing the `entry.OnCardClicked += HandleCardClicked` subscription, leaving the event chain incomplete.
+Adding the subscription and the handler method restored the click-to-focus behavior.
+- **Deck orientation.** Deck cards now lie flat on the table with backs facing up, via an X-axis rotation in `DeckStack`.
+- **Hand fan readability.** The fan radius was increased so all 8 cards are clearly visible and not stacked on top of one another.

+An `OnDrawGizmosSelected` visualization was also added to `HandLayout` to support live in-editor tuning of the fan parameters.

+The original submission timestamp is preserved in the git log; these refinements are available for review but should be considered optional context rather than part of the timed submission.